 Tour Ends: Ellis Island

-Examine the collection housed inside the Pedestal Museum, from the original bones of the statue to one of the first flames of her torch.
-Then make the climb to the top of the pedestal and enjoy unparalleled views of the NYC skyline at her feet.
+Once on the island, your guide will show you the grounds and lead you inside the Pedestal Museum.
+Examine the collection housed inside the museum - from the original bones of the statue to one of the first flames of her torch.
+Then make the climb to the top of the pedestal and enjoy unparalleled views of the NYC skyline from her feet.
 Explore the island on your own, or grab a quick bite before rejoining your guide for the trip to Ellis Island.

 On Ellis Island, you’ll visit the Museum of Immigration, housed in the original Immigration Station, beautifully restored after decades of neglect.
 Hear the arduous and often heartbreaking stories of the millions of immigrants who once walked these halls.
 Explore the museum collection or search the immigrant archive and discover your own personal history.